I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exinitializeworkitem.md

 req.namespace :
 req.assembly :
 req.type-library :
-req.lib :
+req.lib : NtosKrnl.exe
 req.dll :
 req.irql : Any level
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : WORK_QUEUE_TYPE
 req.product : Windows 10 or later.
 ---

 # ExInitializeWorkItem function
 <b>ExInitializeWorkItem</b> initializes a work-queue item with a caller-supplied context and callback routine to be queued for execution when a system worker thread is given control.
+<div class="alert"><b>Note</b>  Use this routine with extreme caution.
+(See the following Remarks section.)</div><div> </div>

 ## Syntax